angular-app/angular-app/README.md

     cd ..
     ```
 * Browse to the application at [http://localhost:3000]
+* Login with the admin user as defined in `server/lib/initDB.js`.

 ## Browser Support
 We only regularly test against Chrome 29 and occasionally against Firefox and Internet Explorer.